ritikaag26/ritikaag26/README.md

+Ritika Agarwal

+I'm a Data Scientist & I enjoy solving problems.
+I'm really fascinated by the research happening in the Data Science/ML space & I try my level best to keep up with the advances.

 - 👋 Hi, I’m @ritikaag26
 - 👀 I’m interested in the area of Deep Learning
 - 🌱 I’m currently learning computer vision and mediapipe